-Naimah Pétigny is a Black feminist scholar, dancer and educator.
-She holds the Schiller Family Assistant Professorship in Race in Art and Design at RISD.
-As the granddaughter of Haitian and Jamaican immigrants, she grew up in western Massachusetts as a youth organizer, racial justice facilitator and dancer in professional ensembles.
-Pétigny holds a BA in Women’s Studies and Sociology from Vassar College and earned her PhD in Feminist Studies in the Department of Women, Gender and Sexuality Studies at the University of Minnesota in 2021.
+Pétigny’s research and teaching is shaped by her experiences as a youth organizer, racial justice facilitator and dancer in professional ensembles.
+She holds a BA in Women’s Studies and Sociology from Vassar College and earned her PhD in Feminist Studies in the Department of Women, Gender and Sexuality Studies at the University of Minnesota.

 Pétigny’s research and writing is multimodal and exists at the intersections of Black feminist theory, gender studies and performance studies.
-She writes from, and towards, expansive and experimental embodiments of Blackness.
-Her dissertation, The Hold is also an Embrace: Readings in Contemporary Black Feminist Performance, analyzes contemporary dance theater performance by Black women and Black gender queer artists to rethink the linkages between coloniality, performance, erotics and Black liberation.
-Through critical theory, ethnographic documentation and poetics, this scholarship identifies how Black artists elucidate distinct forms of Black expressivity that interrupt and respond to the ways in which anti-Blackness attempts to capture Black life.
-She marks queer, Black feminist dance theater as primary, not auxiliary, in contemporary movements for Black liberation.
+She writes from, and towards, expansive and experimental sites of Blackness.
+Her dissertation, The Hold is Also an Embrace: Readings in Contemporary Black Feminist Performance, analyzes contemporary dance theater performance by Black women and Black gender queer artists to rethink the linkages between coloniality, performance, erotics and Black liberation.
+Pétigny’s broader research continues to wade in Black experimentalisms in art, pedagogy and social practice that embody radical modes of being, long denied to Black peoples.